MatthewZMD/.emacs.d/README.md

 As a young EMACSer, I have experienced the struggle to find a detailed configuration that is loosely coupled and highly readable.
 This mostly due to the nature of source codes, sometimes comments are harder to notice or simply not enough.
 Therefore I decided to construct this README and present any human-readable explanation in a much more human-friendly way.
 Anyone, particularly Emacs beginners who have no idea where to start with their personal config, is more than welcome to read through this document and copy/paste any part to use it on their own.

 This configuration is designed and tested for **GNU Emacs 25.1 and above only**.
-However, it is suggested to use the latest version available (currently emacs27).
+However, it is suggested to use **emacs27**, the latest version currently available.

 ```emacs-lisp
 (when (version< emacs-version "25.1")